d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Matrix-Vector Products

-Now that we know how to calculate dot products, we can begin to understand matrix-vector products.
+Now that we know how to calculate dot products, we can begin to understand *matrix-vector products*.
 Recall the matrix $\mathbf{A} \in \mathbb{R}^{m \times n}$ and the vector $\mathbf{x} \in \mathbb{R}^n$ defined and visualized in :eqref:`eq_matrix_def` and :eqref:`eq_vec_def` respectively.